Thomas-More-Digital-Innovation/2223-waai-001-De-levensboom-uitbreidingen-op-app/README.md

 1. Make sure you have xammp installed on your computer.
 2. Make sure you have composer installed on your computer.
 3. Make sure you have apache running on your computer (xammp).
+4. Make sure you have MySQL running on your computer (xammp).

 ## Installation
 1. Make sure to install this repository in your xammp/htdocs folder.